Subhransupanda2000/daily-work-update/cd/readme.md

+# What is token?
+* What is a token?
+A lexical token is a sequence of characters that can be treated as a unit in the grammar of the programming languages.
+Example of tokens:

+*Type token (id, number, real, . . . )
+* Punctuation tokens (IF, void, return, . . . )
+* Alphabetic tokens (keywords)
+* Keywords; Examples-for, while, if etc.
+* Identifier; Examples-Variable name, function name, etc.
+* Operators; Examples '+', '++', '-' etc.
+* Separators; Examples ',' ';' etc
+# Example of Non-Tokens:

+Comments, preprocessor directive, macros, blanks, tabs, newline, etc.
+Lexeme: The sequence of characters matched by a pattern to form the corresponding token or a sequence of input characters that comprises a single token is called a lexeme. eg- “float”, “abs_zero_Kelvin”, “=”, “-”, “273”, “;” .
 #  How Lexical Analyzer works-

 * Input preprocessing: This stage involves cleaning up the input text and preparing it for lexical analysis.
 This may include removing comments, whitespace, and other non-essential characters from the input text.